GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 3. Windows 7 including Server 2012
 4. Windows Vists including Server 2008

 Today, COMMON is distributed with hundreds of other root certificates on the trusted list.
 This change will place a date-based constraint on SSL/TLS certificates issued under COMMON.
-This is an undue risk to the government and we have elected to remove third party trust of COMMON SSL/TLS certificates.
+This is an undue risk to the government and we have elected to either remove third party trust of COMMON SSL/TLS certificates or completely remove COMMON from Microsoft.
 Keep reading to understand the scope of impact and how to mitigate the risk on intranet systems.

 ## What Will Be Impacted?
-When Microsoft removes TLS trust from COMMON, government and partner Window users will receive errors when **browsing** to internet or intranet websites.
+When Microsoft removes TLS trust from COMMON, government and partner users of Windows will receive errors when **browsing** to internet or intranet websites.
 These errors will appear if all of the following are true:

 1. Windows 10 Operating System (Note: Microsoft is implementing a date based constraint and only Windows 10 and later version can process this CTL type).
 2. Microsoft Internet Explorer/Edge or Google Chrome.
 Apple Safari and Mozilla Firefox is not impacted.